silviaralcaraz/portfolio/README.md

-# Personal-Portfolio
+# Portfolio

-Simple web to use as personal portfolio: https://silviaralcaraz.github.io/personal-portfolio.
+Simple web to use as personal portfolio: https://silviaralcaraz.github.io/portfolio.

 ## Requirements